aanghelidi/blog/content/_index.md

-# Welcome to my blog
+## Welcome to my blog

-Hello I'm Alain.
+Hello I'm Alain, welcome to my blog!

 I currently work as a Machine Learning engineer in the aerospace industry.
-My goal is to build robust and efficient machine learning systems into production.

 I like to apply software engineering best practices (especially testing) and I am always eager to learn new subjects.